Café Gondrée: After the war

-The structure is arguably the first French house to be liberated.
-After the war the café became a place of honor for the men who came and fought in the Normandy campaign.
-British paratroopers also celebrate the D-day anniversary at the café every 5 June.
-Every June 5, at 11:16 pm, she offers champagne to the veterans present.
+After the war the café became a place of honour for the men who came and fought in the Normandy campaign.
+British paratroopers celebrate the D-Day anniversary at the café every 5 June, with champagne offered to the veterans present at 11:16 pm.
 The walls of the café are decorated with shoulder patch badges, regimental insignia, old uniforms, helmets and photos of the leaders of the operation.

+With the passing of the Gondrées, ownership was taken over by their daughter, Arlette Gondrée, who was four years old at the time of their liberation.
+In 2024 she was appointed a Chevalier of the Ordre national du Mérite for her work to commemorate the liberation.

 The café was also a destination for speakers at the military lectures that the war colleges put on in Normandy in the summers each year.
-Officers involved in the Normandy battles were asked by the war colleges to return to Normandy and speak of their experiences fighting there, and included such men as Major General "Pip" Roberts, Brigadier David Stileman, Major John Howard and Colonel Hans von Luck, an officer with the 21st Panzer Division.
+Officers involved in the Normandy battles were asked by the war colleges to return to Normandy and speak of their experiences fighting there, and included such men as Major General "Pip" Roberts, Brigadier David Stileman, Major John Howard (British Army officer) and Colonel Hans von Luck, an officer with the 21st Panzer Division.
 Because the owners were still severely anti-German, Howard covered for Luck by passing him off as Swedish.

 The Café Gondrée still serves as a café, though it is now known as the Pegasus Bridge Café.
 On 5 June 1987 it was listed as an Historical Monument.